Diberv/u2g/README.md

 Before running, you must install dependencies and set up the environment.
 u2g will not work otherwise.

-# 📡 Secure P2P Communication

-This project implements a prototype of **peer-to-peer (P2P) data exchange** using **RSA encryption**.
-It allows two users to establish a connection via a server, perform a version handshake, exchange keys, and send encrypted messages.

 ---

 ## 🚀 Features